jorgecardleitao/private-jets/examples/country.md

   ~{ratio_commercial_300km}x less CO2[^1].

-The use of private jets by billionaires and large companies alike is an insult to {citizens.0} and {citizens.1} companies alike that are doing everything they can to reduce emissions.
+The use of private jets by billionaires and large companies alike is an insult to {country.plural} and {country.possessive} companies alike that are doing everything they can to reduce emissions.

 > Ban private jets _now_